noquake/j-virgil/README.md

 > new class to control commands? feed gpt "im building a terminal application, how do i create a class of supported commands in java" and observe the proposed interface
 > work to use more bash commands instead of hardcoding certain methods in java

-08-11-24
-going to put a close to jvirgil and stop procrastinating.
-I'll start practicing C and figure out how to build this out the way I want instead of scrapping and making this thing messier and messier. it's been real.